 Lower Section: Raft from the Middle to the end of Grand Canyon

 Lower section Grand Canyon tours start in the middle of the Canyon at Phantom Ranch (RM 88) and require you to hike into the Canyon via the Bright Angel Trail.
 Trips will end at one of three take out points depending on the trip selected: Whitmore Wash (RM 188), Diamond Creek (RM 225), or Pearce Ferry (RM 280).
+This section is around 8 days for oar and paddle rafts.

 Western Section: Raft the tail end of Grand Canyon

 The Western Grand Canyon tours begins with a helicopter ride from the rim to the Colorado River at Whitmore Wash (RM 188) and ends 92 miles downstream at Pearce Ferry (RM 280).
+This trip is 3 days and two nights by oar or motor raft.